Confessions of a Former Car Salesman

 I knew I could do so much better for people than these so-called ‘no hassle sites’.

-I knew that the only way to get an exceptional deal was to contact multiple dealerships and to truly make them compete.
+I understood that the only way to get an exceptional deal was to contact multiple dealerships and to truly make them compete.

 Would people be willing to pay me instead of going to these free sites?